Guide for Authors

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Authors who require information about language editing and copyediting services pre- and post-submission please visit https://webshop.elsevier.com/language-editing/ or our customer support site at http://service.elsevier.com/app/home/supporthub/publishing/ for more information.

-Submission to this journal proceeds totally online.
+Submission to this journal proceeds completely online.
 Use the following guidelines to prepare your article.
 Via the homepage of this journal (https://www.keaipublishing.com/smhs) you will be guided stepwise through the creation and uploading of the various files.
 The system automatically converts source files to a single Adobe Acrobat PDF version of the article, which is used in the peer-review process.
 Please note that even though manuscript source files are converted to PDF at submission for the review process, these source files are needed for further processing after acceptance.
 All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail, removing the need for a hard-copy paper trail.
 If you are unable to provide an electronic version, please contact the editorial office prior to submission [E-mail: smhs@cdsu.edu.cn].

 Additional information